 It is better to have a pump with a battery option in case there’s an emergency.

-There are two types of breast pumps: closed system and open system.
+There are general guidelines: closed system and open system.

 Closed means there is an additional diaphragm or membrane that blocks milk flow from backing up into the tubing, and open is – well – the opposite of course.

 Milk that collects in the tubing not only makes it difficult to clean but it also creates a breeding ground for mold and mildew due to the moisture buildup.